 A drainage pattern in which streams intersect at right angles.
 This forms in areas of long parallel valleys such as in folded mountain belts.
-Rivers occupy the valleys and tributary streams join them at right angles.
+Rivers occupy the valleys, and tributary streams join them at right angles.

-A long, narrow, deep depression in the ocean floor that parallels a convergent boundary involving at least one oceanic plate.
+A long, narrow, deep depression in the ocean floor that parallels a convergent plate boundary involving at least one oceanic plate.

 A point where three lithospheric plates meet.
 Triple junctions can be areas of unusual tectonic activity due to the differential motions of the three intersecting plates.